ahmed3bead/LaraMultiAuth/README.md

 ## 1\.
 Introduction

-LaraMultiAuth is a Laravel package designed to handle comprehensive authentication features.
+LaraMultiAuth is a versatile Laravel package designed to simplify the implementation of multiple authentication systems within a single Laravel application.
+It provides a streamlined solution for managing different types of user authentication, enabling you to support various user roles and authentication methods with ease.
 It supports both API and web authentication, including multi-guard setups and OTP verification for email and phone.

 ## 2\.
 Installation